List of equipment of the Australian Army: LAND 159

+LAND 156

+The LAND 156 counter-drone project has ordered an "individual soldier anti-drone capability" the semi-automatic Genesis Arms GEN-12 12-gauge shotgun.

 Artillery

 Under LAND 8113, the Army will acquire 42 M142 High Mobility Artillery Rocket Systems (HIMARS) to provide fire support up to 300 km.
 The munitions the Army will procure include: M30A1, M30A2, M31A1, M31A2 and XM403 Guided Multiple Launch Rocket Systems (GMLRS) and the M57 Army Tactical Missile System (ATACMS).
 The HIMARS will incorporate a weapon locating radar from CEA Technologies.
 The government implemented the April 2023 Defence Strategic Review recommendation that LAND 8113 Phases 2-4 be accelerated and expanded.
 In July 2024, the government placed an order for 15 Bushmaster vehicles to be used for the command and control of HIMARS.
 In March 2025, the Army received the first two HIMARS with all 42 scheduled to be delivered by 2028.
 In September 2025, the US approved a Foreign Military Sale of a further 48 HIMARS to Australia.

-In July 2021, the Army became a partner in the US Precision Strike Missile (PrSM) program that is developing a surface-to-surface precision-strike guided missile with a range of over 400 km.
-The US Army has reported that the M142 HIMARS will be able to fire the PrSM.

-Under LAND 8116 Phase 1, the Army will acquire 30 AS9 Huntsman 155mm self-propelled howitzers based on the South Korean Hanwha K9 Thunder together with 15 AS10 Armoured Ammunition Resupply Vehicles (AARV) to be built in Geelong in Victoria with deliveries expected in 2025.
+Under LAND 8116 Phase 1, the Army will acquire 30 AS9 Huntsman 155mm self-propelled howitzers based on the South Korean Hanwha K9 Thunder together with 15 AS10 Armoured Ammunition Resupply Vehicles (AARV) to be built in Geelong in Victoria.
 Under Land 8116 Phase 2, the Army would have received additional Huntsmans to form a second regiment.
 The government implemented the April 2023 Defence Strategic Review recommendation to cancel Phase 2.
 In December 2024, batch 1 consisting of 2 AS9s and 1 AS10 built in South Korea, arrived in Australia.
-The AS9 and AS10 are expected to enter service in early 2026 with all in service by 2028.
+The first live firing of a AS9 Huntsman in Australia took place in December 2025 at Puckapunyal.
+The first three Australian produced AS9 Huntsman were completed in February 2026.
+The AS9 and AS10 entered service in 2026.